bl0nder/http-server/README.md

 # HTTP Server in C
-Trying to make a webserver in C.
+A simple webserver in C.

 Compile: